farmOS/farmOS-map/README.md

 The simplest way to create a map is to call the `create` method with an HTML element's ID.
 This will render a map with all the OpenLayers and farmOS defaults.

-However, you can also call it with an options object, as its second parameter, with a `controls` and/or `interactions` property.
+You can also call it with an options object, as its second parameter, with properties to configure map defaults.

+Available properties include:

+- `drawing` - Boolean indicating whether or not the drawing controls should be enabled on the map.
+Defaults to `false`.
+- `controls` - See below.
+- `interactions` - See below.

+The `controls` and `interactions` properties provide options for customizing which OpenLayers controls and interactions are enabled by default in the map.
 If a property is set to `false`, none of its corresponding default controls or interactions will be applied to the map.
 If the property is assigned to an array of OpenLayers controls or interactions, the defaults will be discarded and those controls or interactions will be used in their place.
 If the property is assigned to a callback function, that function will be called and passed the default controls or interactions.
 It must return a an array of OL controls/interactions, which will be attached to the map in the place of the defaults.

 For example: